 - If you’re planning a party aboard, consider anchoring in the bay, or make arrangements with the harbormaster to locate on the visitor dock.

 - We know you’re busy, you worked all week at the office, and it’s your chance to get some of that unfinished sanding, drilling, and power washing done.
 Guess what?
 Your neighbor has been busy all week too, and he or she was looking forward to a leisurely Sunday morning having coffee and muffins as the waves lapped against the hull.
 Wouldn’t it be great not to have to hear a power-washer at 7:30 Sunday morning?
 On the other hand, wouldn’t it be terrific if you could get your work done and not hear complaints from your seemingly over-sensitive neighbors?
-This year, the Harbormaster will be providing a high-quality power-washer at the fueling dock, where you can bring your boat for the day, and blast away at no charge!

 - Marinas seem to come with dogs.
 There’s nothing wrong with dogs.
 It’s the ‘in denial’ dog owner with whom there may be a bone to pick.
 Who doesn’t know the few simple rules about dog ownership?
 Scoop up the poo, keep the dog on a leash- under your control, don’t leave your dog unattended on deck, on the dock or anywhere else.
 And please keep the barking to a minimum, especially in the early morning and evening hours.